SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-calendarvariables.md

-Although a flexible [tool for defining calendars](../case-studies/calendars-main.html) is available in JDemetra+, in some cases it might be necessary to use user-defined variables due to unusual calendar effects and/or expected heterogeneous period-specific calendar effects.
+Although a flexible [tool for defining calendars](../case-studies/calendars-main.html) is available in JDemetra+, in some cases it might be necessary to intruduce user-defined variables due to unusual calendar effects and/or expected heterogeneous period-specific calendar effects.